Azure/azure-powershell/src/App/App.Autorest/docs/New-AzContainerAppSourceControl.md

 # New-AzContainerAppSourceControl

 ## SYNOPSIS
-create the SourceControl for a Container App.
+Create the SourceControl for a Container App.

 ## SYNTAX